Topical Maps Entities How It Works

 Roadmap for athletes planning a return to competition, including phased training, medical monitoring, and balancing performance with postpartum recovery.

-Content Strategy for Postpartum Return-to-Fitness Plan (0–12 months)
+Content strategy and topical authority plan for Postpartum Return-to-Fitness Plan (0–12 months)

 The recommended SEO content strategy for Postpartum Return-to-Fitness Plan (0–12 months) is the hub-and-spoke topical map model: one comprehensive pillar page on Postpartum Return-to-Fitness Plan (0–12 months), supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Postpartum Return-to-Fitness Plan (0–12 months) — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Postpartum Return-to-Fitness Plan (0–12 months).

 37